Nazca lines: Preservation and environmental concerns

 Conservationists who seek to preserve the Nazca Lines are concerned about threats of pollution and erosion caused by deforestation in the region.

 After flooding and mudslides in the area in mid-February 2007, Mario Olaechea Aquije, archaeological resident from Peru's National Institute of Culture, and a team of specialists surveyed the area.
 He said, "[T]he mudslides and heavy rains did not appear to have caused any significant damage to the Nazca Lines".
 He noted that the nearby Southern Pan-American Highway did suffer damage, and "the damage done to the roads should serve as a reminder to just how fragile these figures are."

 In 2012, squatters occupied land in the area, damaging a Nazca-era cemetery and allowing their pigs to have access to some of the land.

 In 2013, machinery used in a limestone quarry was reported to have destroyed a small section of a line, and caused damage to another.

 In December 2014, a controversy arose involving Greenpeace activity on the site, as Greenpeace activists set up a banner within the lines of one of the geoglyphs, damaging the site.
 Greenpeace issued an apology following the incident, though one of the activists was convicted and fined for their part in causing damage.

 The Greenpeace incident also directed attention to other damage to geoglyphs outside of the World Heritage area caused in 2012 and 2013 by off-road vehicles of the Dakar Rally, which is visible from satellite imagery.

 In January 2018, an errant truck driver was arrested but later released for lack of evidence indicating any intent other than a simple error.
 He had damaged three of the geoglyphs by leaving substantial tire marks across an area of approximately 46 m by 107 m (150 by 350 feet).

+In 2025, the Ministry of Culture ordered a 42% reduction in the land area of the Nazca lines reserve from about 5,600 square kilometers to roughly 3,200 square kilometers, citing updated archeological studies.
+The reduction was criticized amid concerns over informal mining in the area and led to the ministry reversing its decision shortly afterwards.